-Hook: The Power of the Browser Console
+The Hidden Power of Your Browser’s Console

 1. Open the Browser Console

-- Chrome: Press
+- Google Chrome: Press

-F12orCtrl+Shift+I(Windows/Linux) orCmd+Option+I(Mac). - Firefox: Press
+F12orCtrl+Shift+I(Windows/Linux) orCmd+Option+I(Mac). - Mozilla Firefox: Press

-F12orCtrl+Shift+K(Windows/Linux) orCmd+Option+K(Mac). - Edge: Press
+F12orCtrl+Shift+K(Windows/Linux) orCmd+Option+K(Mac). - Microsoft Edge: Press

-F12orCtrl+Shift+I(Windows/Linux) orCmd+Option+I(Mac). - Safari: Enable “Develop” mode in Preferences, then press
+F12orCtrl+Shift+I(Windows/Linux) orCmd+Option+I(Mac). - Safari: Enable the “Develop” menu in Preferences, then use

 Cmd+Option+C.